 - Don't thaw frozen meat in the sun.

 - Don't start cooking meat, store it and then finish it later on the grill.
 This causes bacteria to multiply.

 Some beaches don't have facilities with running water, so pack hand sanitizer and use it before and after cooking or eating food.
 Also, bring some empty bags for your garbage — don't leave your trash on the beach!

 A cold beer may sound appealing on a hot day, but drink alcohol cautiously and in moderation.
 Drinking too much alcohol and swimming is dangerous.
-"Studies show that consuming alcohol and then swimming is the cause of many drowning deaths," says Caplan.
+Alcohol consumption can affect our coordination and judgment.
+Your risk of drowning increases as your blood alcohol concentration rises.
 Alcohol also is a mild diuretic, increasing urine output, which can hasten dehydration.
 Dehydration warning signs include:

 - Dry, sticky mouth